 - ½ Cup Scallions – thinly sliced

-In a medium bowl, beat the eggs with 3 cups milk, mustard, heaping ¼ teaspoon pepper, and 1 teaspoon of salt.
+- Prepare the egg custard: In a medium bowl, whisk the eggs with 3 cups milk, mustard, heaping ¼ teaspoon pepper, and 1 teaspoon of salt.
 Set aside.

-In a large bowl, add the bread, cooled sausage mixture, both shredded cheeses and scallions.
+- Mix the filling: In a large bowl, add the cubed bread, cooked and cooled sausage mixture, both shredded cheeses, and the scallions.
 Gently mix together.

-Pour the bread mixture into the prepared baking dish and use a large wooden spoon to evenly distribute bread in dish.
-Pour the egg mixture evenly over the bread.
-Cover the baking dish with plastic wrap and refrigerate overnight*.
+- Transfer casserole to pan: Pour the bread mixture into the prepared baking dish and use a large wooden spoon to evenly distribute bread in dish.

-- Preheat the oven to 350 degrees F. If you have refrigerated the strata, remove it from the fridge and let the strata sit on the counter while the oven preheats to remove the chill.
-Uncover the strata and brush the top with remaining 3 tablespoons of milk.
+- Preheat the oven to 350 degrees F. If you have refrigerated the breakfast casserole, remove it from the fridge and let it sit on the counter while the oven preheats.
+Brush with milk: Uncover the casserole, discarding the plastic wrap.
+Use a pastry brush to gently brush the top of the egg and sausage casserole with the remaining 3 tablespoons of milk.

-Bake, uncovered, for 45 minutes*.
-Remove the strata from the oven and break the burrata over the top of the strata, evenly distributing it.
-Return to the oven and bake an additional 15-20 minutes, or until the strata is just set and the cheese is bubbly.
+- Bake uncovered for 45 minutes (SEE NOTES).
+Add burrata cheese: Carefully remove the breakfast casserole from the oven.
+Use your hands to break the burrata over the casserole, evenly distributing the cheese among the top.
+Bake again: Return to the oven and bake an additional 15-20 minutes, or until the breakfast egg sausage casserole is JUST set and the cheese is bubbly.

-- If you aren’t crazy about burrata, you can either nix it completely from the recipe or substitute whole milk ricotta, fresh mozzarella, or a mixture of both!
+- Burrata substitute: If you aren’t crazy about burrata, you can either nix it completely from the recipe or substitute whole milk ricotta, fresh mozzarella, or a mixture of both!